-Description: The STAR Voting team is looking to hire Eugene area canvassers to collect signatures for our STAR Voting for Eugene and STAR Voting for Oregon, IP-11 ballot initiatives.
+Description: The STAR Voting team, in conjunction with our new canvassing firm PDX Clean Air, is looking to hire Eugene area canvassers to collect signatures for our STAR Voting for Eugene and STAR Voting for Oregon, IP-11 ballot initiatives.
 All canvassers will collect signatures on both petitions.

 Canvassers are ambassadors to the public, teaching people about STAR Voting and voting reform.
 All canvassers are invited and encouraged to attend trainings and events, and to review our print and online educational materials to get up to speed on STAR Voting, Ranked Choice Voting, and the state of voting reform in Oregon.